 This is live entropy from the Photonic Instrument.
 The three lines represent the red, green and blue pixel values (0-255) of a continuous strip across the middle of the webcam’s sensor.
 There are 500 data points on this graph, containing a true entropy of ~11 bits.
 That’s ~0.05% of the total entropy available from a single frame.
 This is based on a conservative entropy assessment of 1 bit/jpg byte along files approximately 20kB in size.

 Note 1: This is simply the output of the JPEG algorithm, and is therefore only representative of the entropy generated by the Photonic Instrument’s webcam sensor.
 It’s really a product of discrete cosine transforms, quantization and Huffman decoding.
 You can think of these lines as pseudo-random entropy.
-The true entropy is the source JPG file itself.
+In terms of algorithmic complexity, the true entropy is the source JPG file itself.

 Note 2: We endeavour to maintain this entropy source on-line at all times, but that’s not always possible.
 Sometimes maintenance is required, and it goes off-line when the instrument needs greasing.
 Most Bank holidays are out too.
 There will be a big red error box and an “An Error Has Occured…” message during the off times.
 Apologies.